Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Patient Selection

 We visited Dr. José María Vargas Hospital during March 2010–March 2011 and Dr. Rafael Medina Jiménez Hospital during March–July 2010 and February–March 2011; visits were >2 times per week each.
 We reviewed diagnoses of new patients at admission and questioned hospital staff about new patients who had clinical symptoms suggestive of leptospirosis.
 Inclusion criteria were residence or place of work in La Guaira and an initial evaluation that included >1 sign or symptom of leptospirosis as described by the World Health Organization (8): fever >38°C with unknown etiology for <21 days, fever with renal failure (anuria, oligouria, or elevated creatinine), abdominal or muscle pain, icterus, conjunctival suffusion, hypokalemia or hyponatremia, hemoptysis or pulmonary hemorrhage, or an initial diagnosis of hepatitis or dengue.
-After patients voluntarily signed an informed consent form, we interviewed those patients and collected clinical history and place of residence.
+After patients voluntarily signed an informed consent form, we interviewed those patients and collected their clinical histories and places of residence.
 We also consulted the physician’s notes.
 We excluded patients who were unable to complete the interview or provide adequate data.
 We enrolled a total of 71 patients from whom blood and urine specimens were obtained.
 Of those 71 patients, 38 had serologic tests for dengue and 39 for hepatitis A or B. Frozen serum samples from some patients were subsequently tested for hepatitis viruses A and B by PCR (Appendix Table 1).

 Leptospira Cultures